Human Applications of Genetic Engineering

 Diagnostics

-Next generation editors and delivery
+Next-generation editors and delivery

-Engineered organism and AI-based tools
+Engineered organisms and AI-based tools

 Alternatives to direct gene editing